 If you are approved for an unsecured Discover card, the information on your application will determine whether you’ll receive a starting credit limit above the $500 minimum.
 That initial credit limit is not permanent, though.
 After making at least six consecutive months of on-time payments, Discover cardholders may become eligible for an automatic credit limit increase, though receiving one is not guaranteed.
 You may also request a credit limit increase, either by logging into your Discover account online or by calling customer service at 1 (800) 347-2683.

-The best credit card with a $20,000 limit is the Chase Sapphire Reserve®, which has a $10,000 minimum credit limit.
-If Chase thinks you can handle twice that much spending power, you could be approved for $20k.
-There are several other good candidates, too.
+There are no credit cards with a guaranteed $20,000 minimum credit limit.
+However, your best chance at getting a $20,000 limit is with the Chase Sapphire Reserve® card, which has a $10,000 minimum credit limit.
+If Chase thinks you can handle a limit that’s twice the minimum amount, based on your income and debt, you could be approved for $20k.… read full answer

-You could get approved for a credit card with a $20,000 limit if you have excellent credit, a lot of income, and very little debt.
-But there are no credit cards with $20,000 limits guaranteed as a minimum.… read full answer
+In general, you could get approved for a credit card with a $20,000 limit if you have excellent credit, a lot of income, and very little debt.

 If you’re not able to get a credit card with a $20,000 limit right away, you can always call your issuer to request a credit limit increase after 6 months.
 And you can always get more total credit by applying for another credit card, though you should probably wait a year in between.